+(4) Resignation.
+Employee, upon written notice to Employer, may resign from the employment of Employer at any time.

-- (b) Accrued Compensation on Termination.
-In the event of termination of the Agreement, Employee shall be entitled to receive: - (1) salary earned prior to and including the date of termination; - (2) any bonus earned as of the end of the month immediately preceding the date of termination; and - (3) all benefits, if any, which have vested as of the date of termination.
+(b) Accrued Compensation on Termination.
+In the event of termination of the Agreement, Employee shall be entitled to receive:

+(1) salary earned prior to and including the date of termination;

+(2) any bonus earned as of the end of the month immediately preceding the date of termination; and

+(3) all benefits, if any, which have vested as of the date of termination.

 7. Consulting.

-- (a) In the event of termination of employment pursuant to paragraph 6(a)(3) or 6(a)(4) above, Employer and Employee agree that Employee shall, for a minimum period of twenty-four (24) months from the date of termination serve as a consultant to Employer. - (b) In the event of termination pursuant to paragraph 6(a)(2), Employer and Employee agree that Employer may, at its sole option, elect to retain the services of Employee as a consultant for a period of twenty-four (24) months from the date of termination and that Employee will serve as a consultant to Employer if Employer so elects. - (c) During any period of consulting, Employee shall be acting as an independent contractor.
-As part of the consulting services, Employee agrees to provide certain services to Employer, including, but not limited to, the following: - (1) oral and written information with reference to continuing programs and new programs which were developed or under development under the supervision of Employee; - (2) meeting with officers and managers of Employer to discuss and review programs and to make recommendations; - (3) analysis, opinion and information regarding the effectiveness and public acceptance of their programs. - (d) During the consulting period, Employee shall continue to receive, as compensation for his consulting, the annualized salary set forth in Exhibit A. No bonus of any kind will be paid during any period of consulting. - (e) Employee hereby agrees that during any period of consulting, he will devote his full attention, energy and skill to the performance of his duties and to furthering the interest of Employer and the affiliates, which shall include, and Employee acknowledges, a fiduciary duty and obligation to Employer.
-Employee acknowledges that this prohibition includes, but is not necessarily limited to, a preclusion from any other employment or consulting by Employee during the consulting period except pursuant to paragraph 7(f) hereafter.
+In the event of termination of employment pursuant to

+Paragraph 6(a)(3) or 6(a)(4) above, Employer and Employee agree that Employee shall, for a minimum period of twelve (12) months from the date of termination, serve as a consultant to Employer.

+(b) In the event of termination pursuant to Paragraph 6(a)(2), Employer and Employee agree that Employer may, at its sole option, elect to retain the services of Employee as a consultant for a period of twelve (12) months from the date of termination and that Employee will serve as a consultant to Employer if Employer so elects.

+(c) During any period of consulting, Employee shall be acting as an independent contractor.
+As part of the consulting services, Employee agrees to provide certain services to Employer, including, but not limited to, the following:

+(1) oral and written information with reference to continuing programs and new programs which were developed or under development under the supervision of Employee;

+(2) meeting with officers and managers of Employer to discuss and review programs and to make recommendations;

+(3) analysis, opinion and information regarding the effectiveness and public acceptance of their programs.

+(d) During the consulting period, Employee shall continue to receive, as compensation for his consulting, the annualized salary being paid at the time of termination.
+No bonus of any kind will be paid during any period of consulting.

+(e) Employee hereby agrees that during any period of consulting, he will devote his full attention, energy and skill to the performance of his duties and to furthering the interest of Employer and the affiliates, which shall include, and Employee acknowledges, a fiduciary duty and obligation to Employer.
+Employee acknowledges that this prohibition includes, but is not necessarily limited to, a preclusion from any other employment or consulting by Employee during the consulting period except pursuant to Paragraph 7(f) hereafter.